 Newfound Marketing is recognized as a top Video Marketing Company on DesignRush.

 If there’s one thing that has been dominating the digital marketing discourse lately, it’s been video, whether it’s Instagram extending to 60-second clips, introducing IGTV, YouTube being the second-biggest search engine on the web, or simply the explosion of live video in 2016.
-It looks like video is, and will continue to be, more relevant that ever.
-According to Hubspot, marketers are not just using video more, they’re using it to greater effect: “83% of marketers now say that video gives them a good ROI, up from 78% twelve months ago.”
-Video is here and it’s here to stay.
+It looks like video is, and will continue to be, more relevant than ever.
+According to SupplyGem, Video Will Have an 83.1% Penetration Rate in the US in 2021.

 Video marketing can be used effectively for brand awareness, lead generation, and online engagement.
 It can take the form of staff videos on a website, a highly produced commercial on Facebook, or an interactive online advertisement.
 As a way to relay information to potential customers, it’s hard to deny the effectiveness of video marketing.